triggerfsio/docs/install.rst

 Signup
 ------
-Choose "Signup" from the menu and follow the instructions of the installer.
+Signing up is really simple and takes less than a minute.
+Just choose "Signup" from the menu and follow the instructions of the installer.
+You will be notified with an email if you have successfully signed up.

 Team creation
 -------------